 The key to understanding run-off cover is in understanding the “claims made” nature of the protection.
 Given that you have probably already been purchasing professional indemnity (PI) insurance for some years, you will appreciate that PI policies are all underwritten on what is referred to as a “claims made” basis.

 The 'claims made' basis of professional indemnity insurance means that a policy always needs to be in force to ensure that you have cover should a claim be made now for work undertaken in the past.
 This is particularly important to partnerships where unlimited liability applies.

 Winding up a business or partnership doesn't always bring an end to its historic liabilities, so insurance needs to be maintained even after a business has ceased trading to ensure any future claims are covered.
 This is where run off insurance steps in.

-Generally speaking, the premium in the first year after closure is the same as the proceeding last year of trading.
+Generally speaking, the premium in the first year after closure is the same or more than the proceeding last year of trading.
 It's in the first year after closure that the risk of a claim being notified is at its highest.

 From the insurers perspective, the risk will gradually decrease year on year.
 After the first year, premiums should start to show signs of reducing and we would normally expect them to fall by between 10% and 20% per annum, subject to no claims being notified and market rates not increasing.

 PI provides cover to firms, whether they are limited companies or partnerships, including LLPs or sole traders.
 It covers the business's principal or partners, the directors, and the staff, both past and present.
 A run off PI policy will provide ongoing protection to cover the cost of defending any claim made against those insured under the policy and will reimburse the losses occurring should the claim be upheld against the insured parties.